 On Friday July 24th 2009 I received a call from the CEO of www.DuoConsulting.com He saw some posts a few months earlier where I was asking for work and wanted to know if I was looking for PT, FT, Contract, or what.

 After speaking with him, his CTO, and driving out the next day to their 15th floor office over looking Lake Michigan...
 I took the job.

 I was developing and training in Drupal full time and loving it.

 Doug Vann the DRUPAL TRAINER

 Within weeks of discovering Drupal I started a local Indiana Drupal Users Group.
 Some where along the way I became a goto guy for Drupal training.
 Honestly, I just love doing it.
 I guess it shows.
 My first time ever delivering a Drupal presentation in front of a group was at a Lullabot workshop in Minneapolis MN.
 The next month I did it again at another Lullabot workshop in Toronto Canada.
 Three months later I was asked to present at the Chicago DrupalCamp 2008.
 I wound up presenting 6 sessions and LOVED it!.
 In 2009 I was invited to the CMS Expo.
 Followed by Drupal Camps in Wiscon, Los Angeles, Atlanta, and a fun filled weekend at the Ohio Linux Fest.
-Coming up in December I will be speaking at Do It With Drupal followed by my 2nd Chicago Drupal Camp.
+Later, in December, I apoke at Do It With Drupal followed by my 2nd Chicago Drupal Camp.